Investigating today to improve education tomorrow.

-Primary authors/presenters of papers/sessions selected for presentation will be notified by e-mail of their scheduled presentations in the program by September 15, 2017.
+Primary authors/presenters of papers/sessions selected for presentation will be notified by e-mail of their scheduled presentations in the program by October 1, 2018.
 The e-mail will give the title of the presentation, author(s)/presenter(s), and institution(s) of affiliation exactly as it will appear in the program.
 The date and time of the presentation will also be given.
-Any corrections to this information must be provided to the program chair by September 19, 2017.

 An individual may be the primary author/presenter of no more than two discussion papers, displays/posters, symposia, or trainings.
 An individual may be a co-author/presenter in as many proposals as desired.

 Presenters are expected to make their papers/presentations available to attendees by uploading completed manuscripts to the proposal system; instructions will be provided to the primary authors of accepted proposals.

 Only completed manuscripts are acceptable for the 2018 Proceedings.
 Visual aides for a presentation or slides do not constitute a "paper" submission and will not be considered appropriate submissions.